Lightning-Universe/lightning-transformers/docs/source/quickstart.rst

    # Generates other half of the image, saves to output.png

-There are many other supported Vision tasks and datasets, see :ref:`vision-task` and :ref:`vision-datasets` to get started.
+There are many other supported vision tasks and datasets, see :ref:`vision-tasks` and to get started.

 Trainer Options
 ^^^^^^^^^^^^^^^